dannygallagher/NYC-Taxi-Trip-Duration-Analysis/README.md

 Final models included k-means for unsupervised clustering of geographical trip coordinates, and xgboost along with various forms of regression for duration prediction.

 The entire report, along with all code and visualizations, can be found in this Colab Notebook https://colab.research.google.com/drive/1_LARBalR4jxzamewfMkC7wIexmdcBs0Q?usp=sharing.
 It is view only, so to run it, simply save a copy in your own drive.
+The data we used, including data which we preprocessed, can all be found at https://drive.google.com/drive/folders/1uBY-piDRiakcdCC8cguPD-IadxkrpLsX?usp=sharing.